felipeelias-ops/Programming-Skills-Challenge/README.md

 The user can just compile and run, no input is required.

 * question4.cpp contains the solution for the Challenge number 4.
+This code compares two user supplied strings, the user also provides an integer.
+The code checks if it can transform the first string into the second string using the user supplied integer.
+First the code compares two strings and counts the number of the first characters that match.
+The total number of non-equal characters is used to check whether the conversion is possible.
+The user is prompted for two strings and a number.
+The code only gives two answers: "yes" if the conversion is possible or "no" if it is not possible.

 * question5.cpp contains the solution for the Challenge number 5.